Betrayal Trauma Recovery

 Reply

-oh my!
+• oh my!
 Where do I begin?
 BTR.ORG is an awesome educational read for me.
-I guess I am in the education stage.
+I guess I am never realized that a healthy marriage wouldn’t require the work of becoming educated about abuse.

-My husband of 30yrs is a sex addict and I just found it out 11 months ago from a best friend that called and told me my husband and she had been sexting for 7-8 months to the point she lost her job talking to him so much.
+My husband of 30yrs is an addict and I just found it out 11 months ago from a best friend that called and told me my husband and she had been messaging for 7-8 months to the point she lost her job talking to him so much.
 She said it got so nasty and degrading that she so ashamed and had to tell me.

 I’ve been an emotional wreck, I no longer feel pretty or even longer for by my husband, his affairs with younger women have had me arrested for cyber stalking when I confronted one regarding an affair with my husband.
 I then lost my job, health coverage for our whole house (me hubby and 3 daughters) for not much a month to cover us all, I list friends and family, my self worth and I hurt physically all over my body.